ETHZ-RobotX/SuperMegaBot/docs/robot-operation/HowToDriveTheSMB.md

 # How to drive the SMB?
 {: .no_toc}

-This documentation explains the basic steps about how to safely use the SMB robot.
+This documentation explains the basic steps about how to safely drive the SMB robot.

-Please inform oilter@ethz.ch for any missing or unclear instruction.
-{: .smb-mention }

 * Table of contents
 {:toc}